kyma-project/website/content/blog-posts/2019-06-14-extend-wordpress/index.md

 ![Add Wordpress Instance](./add-wordpress-instance.png)

 # Write your code
 You did the wiring, so let's write some code.
-In the `default` Namespace create a new lambda named `local-review` and paste the following code in the **Settings & Code** editor:
+In the `default` Namespace create a new lambda named `review` and paste the following code in the **Settings & Code** editor:
 ``` javascript
 const Sentiment = require('sentiment');
 const sentiment = new Sentiment();